yen5004/AD-Lab/README.md

-Sure!
-Here's the updated README with the correct script name `tool_installer.sh`:

----

 # AD-Lab

 This repository contains a collection of scripts and tools to assist in Active Directory (AD) Lab setups and penetration testing.
 The primary focus of this project is to simplify the installation and setup of recommended tools for AD Class Labs.